 Officers & Directors

-Paula Franklin has been working with Empowers Africa since 2015.
-Her previous work as an independent public relations consultant focused on tourism clients in Southern and Eastern Africa.
-Her passion for the continent began on her first trip to Phinda Private Game Reserve in 2007 when she joined a rhino darting expedition that was part of andBeyond’s Black Rhino project.
+Paula Franklin has been working with Empowers Africa since 2015 when she was brought in to set up Empowers Africa’s now robust fiscal sponsorship program.
+She has served as Executive Director since 2018.
+Her passion for the continent began on her first trip to Phinda Private Game Reserve in 2007 when she joined a rhino-darting expedition that was part of andBeyond’s Black Rhino Project.
 She subsequently secured a Conde Nast World Savers Award for that project on behalf of andBeyond.

-Paula has traveled all over Sub-Saharan Africa including Botswana, Zimbabwe, South Africa, Zambia, Kenya and Tanzania.
-Her numerous trips to Africa have brought her to some of the most luxurious camps and lodges, as well as to dedicated philanthropic projects such as lodge-funded schools, community gardens, women’s business collectives and animal conservation initiatives.
+Paula’s background is in tourism focusing on the intersection of luxury and conservation.
+Paula has traveled extensively in sub-Saharan Africa to Botswana, Zimbabwe, South Africa, Zambia, Rwanda, Kenya and Tanzania.
+Her numerous trips to Africa have brought her to some of the most remote camps and lodges, as well as to dedicated philanthropic projects such as lodge-funded schools, community gardens, women’s business collectives and animal conservation initiatives.

 Director of Operations

-In August 2018, Ally represented Empowers Africa at the XXVII Congress of the International Primatological Society at the United Nations headquarters in Nairobi, Kenya where she presented on human-wildlife issues.
+Ally is particularly interested in the role of community agency in species conservation.
+She represented Empowers Africa at the XXVII Congress of the International Primatological Society at the United Nations headquarters in Nairobi, Kenya where she presented on human-wildlife issues.
 She currently serves on the Scientific Advisory Board for Cura Earth, a conservation non-profit based in New York.

 Treasurer & Secretary